spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

     </profiles>
 ```

-<a name="building-and-running-from-tibco-streambase-studio-trade"></a>
+<a name="building-and-running-from-spotfire-streambase-studio-trade"></a>

-## Building and running from TIBCO StreamBase Studio&trade;
+## Building and running from Spotfire StreamBase Studio&trade;

-Use the **Run As -> Maven install** menu option to build from TIBCO StreamBase Studio&trade; or Run As shortcut.
+Use the **Run As -> Maven install** menu option to build from Spotfire StreamBase Studio&trade; or Run As shortcut.
 Tests can
 be skipped if required by ticking the **Skip tests**.
 It is important to add **PATH** variable under Environment tab with value: **/bin:/usr/bin:/usr/local/bin:/usr/sbin**.

 ![maven](images/studio-conf-ansible.jpg)